 Anyway, so we were in Tennessee on this farm.
 It was crazy hot, dusty and muddy at the same time, people on all sides, music, drum circles, spontaneous yoga sessions, dancing, fountains, glow sticks, the whole thing.
 And there’s food trucks/stands everywhere just ready to serve up really awesome stuff–some of them locals, some travellers, some with the festival officially, just a potent mix of yums for real.
 Within 5 minutes of our little campsite, there was delicious, vegan french toast with bananas and maple syrup, fruit smoothies and fair trade espresso.
 On one bright morning, having just fetched my plate of morning awesomeness, I went in search of some pals.
 I caught up with one, also on a breakfast mission, and I um… got a bit grossed out.

 He had a plate of biscuits with sausage gravy.
 Like white, meaty, greasy-ish gravy.
-In ridiculous, sweltering heat.
-Steaming hot, meaty, shortening-laden chunkiness on a biscuit.
-Seeing as I was in a high-and-mighty-on-health phase, I wasn’t feeling it (slash was totally appalled).
-My friend, however, was crazy about it.
-With a little space, I couldn’t help but think that the dish had a lot of potential as a concept though.
+In the sweltering heat too!
+Kinda like chunky-ness on a biscuit.
+Seeing as I was in a high-and-mighty-on-health phase, I guess I wasn’t feeling it.
+My friend, however, was crazy about this breakfast.
+Admittedly, with a little space, I couldn’t help but think that the dish’s appeal was totally natural.
 Slightly sweet and rich biscuits with a hearty, herbed gravy on top, all piping hot with lots of fresh black pepper.
-I could (actually) be into that.
+I could be into that with a few adjustments.

 So here’s a plant-based version without gluten!
 These almond-based biscuits don’t rise terribly much so they’re ideal for smothering with hot gravy and herb-y mushrooms.
 They’re herbal, sweet and moist with a nice crust on the outside.
 Leftover biscuits?
 Cube them up, toss with a bit of oil and pepper and bake in the oven for 10 minutes and you have heavenly croutons for garnishing soups, mixing up with roasted root vegetables etc.